Table of Contents

 These tiny little delicacies come in the shape of dumplings which contain a meat mixture.
 Although it is of Asian origin, it has been tweaked according to the Saudi taste buds by using several local herbs in the meat mixture.

-It is the most frequently bought Saudi Arabia street food item in Ramadan.
-Samboosa comes in different fillings such as veggies, cheese, and meat.
+It is the most frequently bought in Saudi Arabia street food item in Ramadan.
+Sambosa comes in different fillings such as veggies, cheese, and meat.
 It is either fried or baked.

 Baleela is made up of simply boiled chickpeas salt and garlic.
 This is a comfort food among Saudi Street Food, liked for its crunchy and soft texture.